-K. M. Muñoz et al., "Potential Application of the Modulated Scatterer Technique to Multilayered Material Evaluation and Health Monitoring," Proceedings of the IEEE Instrumentation and Measurement Technology Conference, 2008.
-IMTC 2008, Institute of Electrical and Electronics Engineers (IEEE), May 2008.
+K. M. Munoz et al., "Potential Application of the Modulated Scatterer Technique to Multilayered Material Evaluation and Health Monitoring," Proceedings of the IEEE International Instrumentation and Measurement Technology Conference (2008, Victoria, British Columbia), pp. 1643 - 1647, Institute of Electrical and Electronics Engineers (IEEE), May 2008.

 Electrical and Computer Engineering

 Computer Networks; Dielectric Properties; Directional Patterns (Antenna); Electromagnetic Waves; Fourier Transforms; Instruments; Measurement Theory; Semiconductor Diodes; Life Cycle Health Monitoring; Material Characterization; Microwave Nondestructive Testing; Modulated Scatterer Technique; Swept-Frequency; Materials Properties

 International Standard Book Number (ISBN)